 The Music Program offers events for the broader Portland community such as organ recitals and the New Year’s Eve Festive Concert which draw on a wide range of performers and benefit community organizations.

 Many of these programs, incorporated into the annual Trinity Music Series, have become an integral part of the Portland cultural scene.
 More than 12,000 people annually attend musical events at Trinity Cathedral.
 Response to the music program has brought many new members to Trinity.

 Trinity’s pipe organ is a centerpiece of music at the Cathedral.
-Recognized worldwide as one of America’s finest

-	examples of mechanical-action organs, it is featured in liturgies and recitals, attracting renowned performers from all

-	over the globe.
+Recognized worldwide as one of America’s finest examples of mechanical-action organs, it is featured in liturgies and recitals, attracting renowned performers from all over the globe.

 Several choirs serve our liturgies.
 The Trinity Choir and Cathedral Chamber Singers are adult choirs.
-Coventry Singers

-	are from grades six through twelve and Choristers are in grades one through five.
+Coventry Singers are from grades five through twelve and Choristers are in grades one through four.